Immerse yourself in the Cape’s wondrous beauty.

 Hidden deep within the Constantia Nek forest (okay, fine, not that deep), in the shadow of the misty mountains (okay, fine, they’re not that misty), lies this treetop playground.
-The three obstacle courses – two of which are suitable for young children (the third is geared towards teenagers) – have all the ziplines, cargo nets, and elevated platforms a budding Indiana Jones could want.
+The four obstacle courses – one of which are suitable for young children (the others are geared towards children seven years and older) – have all the ziplines, cargo nets, and elevated platforms a budding Indiana Jones could want.
 Assistants are available in case any of the kids need a helping hand, and there’s a restaurant onsite where parents can relax.

 Opening times Wednesday – Sunday, 9am – 5pm